 Say L et al., ‘Global causes of maternal death: a WHO systematic analysis’ Lancet Global Health. http://dx.doi.org/10.1016/S2214-109X(14)70227-X, May 6, 2014.

 UNICEF, Progress for Children: Achieving the MDGs with equity, Report No. 9, UNICEF, New York, 2011.

 UNICEF, Progress for Children: A report card on maternal mortality, Report No. 7, UNICEF, New York, 2008.

 UNICEF, WHO and UNFPA, Guidelines for Monitoring the Availability and Use of Obstetric Services, UNICEF, New York, 1997.

 WHO and UNICEF, The Sisterhood Method for Estimating Maternal Mortality: Guidance notes for potential users, WHO, Geneva 1997.

-This report presents new estimates of maternal mortality produced by the Maternal Mortality Estimation Inter-Agency Group (MMEIG) as part of global and country monitoring of the Millennium Development Goal five.
-The estimates are the seventh in a series of analyses carried out by MMEIG.
-The report describes estimates of levels and trends in maternal mortality ratio between 1990 and 2013, associated number of maternal deaths and lifetime risk of maternal deaths.
+This summary presents new estimates of maternal mortality produced by the Maternal Mortality Estimation Inter-Agency Group (MMEIG) as part of global and country monitoring of the Millennium Development Goal five.
+The estimates for 1990 to 2015 presented in this summary are the eighth in a series of analyses by the MMEIG to examine global, regional and country progress in reducing maternal mortality.

 NOTES ON THE DATA